 Gerhard Richter Painting (Germany 2011 by Corinna Belz Painter at Work)

-Wim Wenders’ The End of Violence (US 1997 with a live recreation of Edward Hopper’s Nighthawks)
+In Wim Wenders’ The End of Violence (US 1997) we witness a film crew shooting a live recreation of the same painting:

 Shirley: Visions of Reality (Austria 2013 by Gustav Deutsch)

 Edward Hopper (1882-1967) took his inspirations from among many other things the cinema and above all cinematography of his time, for example in his use of light and shadow.
 In turn his paintings influenced individual sequences and/or the whole ‘feel’ of a variety of films.
 Perhaps the most famous from numerous examples is the Bates Motel in Hitchcock’s Psycho (1960), which quotes Hopper’s 1925 oil painting House by the Railroad.
 In Shirley: Visions of Reality Viennese filmmaker, architect and experimental artist Gustav Deutsch recreates thirteen of Hopper’s oil paintings as vignettes that come to life, three-dimensional scenes.
 The story follows the fictional life of the eponymous red-haired New York actress by means of news clips, music and poems as she takes us through the life, wars and social history of the USA between 1931 and 1963.
 We see Shirley for the first and last time in a train reading a volume of poems by Emily Dickinson in a reproduction of one of Hopper’s final paintings, 1965’s Chair Car.
 See first link for Hopper/Hitchcock, second for Shirely‘s website:

 More Wenders/Hopper: The Swiss Fondation Bayerler’s spring 2020 exhibition showed works by the painter accompanied by Wenders’ supporting 3-D short Two or Three Things I Know about Edward Hopper